Table of contents:

 Lead Scoring & Lead Management Software Similarities

-- Lead generation and lead scoring software enable you keep track of where each potential customer stands with regard to buying your product or service, as well as what kind of incentives might motivate them to buy sooner rather than later.
+- Lead generation and lead scoring software enable you to keep track of where each potential customer stands with regard to buying your product or service, as well as what kind of incentives might motivate them to buy sooner rather than later.

 Lead Scoring & Lead Management Software Differences